 “You’re funny kids you know that?
 It’s as if you don’t care about time passing, yet I know that you are in a hurry to leave.
 It’s as if you’re going nowhere, and yet you’re going somewhere…Me?
 I’m a snail slithering away into nothingness.
 I don’t know where I’m going.
 Once I thought I knew.”

 We’re all aware of time passing, yet we pretend that we have all the time in the world.
-In a way, we’re all clueless kids travelling in a chaotic odyssey through time.
+In a way, we’re all clueless kids traveling in a chaotic odyssey through time.
 We think we know where we’re going, but we really don’t.
-We’re all searching for different things, yet ultimately we’re looking for the same things, closure, wholeness, a sense of fulfilment.
+We’re all searching for different things, yet ultimately, we’re looking for the same things, closure, wholeness, a sense of fulfillment.
 Everything seems like it’s within reach yet completely unattainable.

 Will we ultimately reach our destination?
 Or will everything we long for forever remain a landscape in the mist?
 Theodoros Angelopoulos creates films with images so hauntingly beautiful, they will be seared into your brain.
 And “Landscape in the Mist” transcends the medium with poetic lyricism that is rarely matched by any work of art.